-- variations.
-Examining also the ability of suppliers with a large market share to influence supply terms confirms the expected improvement in negotiation terms for these suppliers in the half variants of the model under consideration. - 103 With regard to private label products, it was found that an increase in quantity has a lesser effect on the net supply price, which applies to all variants of the model.
+- 112 With regard to private label products, it was found that an increase in quantity has a lesser effect on the net supply price, which applies to all variants of the model.
 In addition, examining the impact of alternatives on supermarket companies, using the number of suppliers per category and per supermarket, it was found that the expected negative effect of an increase in the number of suppliers in trading terms is confirmed in several variants of the model.
-On the contrary, the expected positive effect of an increase in the size of a supplier, estimated on the basis of the total value of his products, on the net supply price paid by a supermarket business is confirmed in only a few cases. - 104 In conclusion, the concept of bargaining power includes a variety of components that are not directly measurable, and the two analyses presented should be seen as complementary in approaching this complex issue.
+On the contrary, the expected positive effect of an increase in the size of a supplier, estimated on the basis of the total value of his products, on the net supply price paid by a supermarket business is confirmed in only a few cases. - 113 In conclusion, the concept of bargaining power includes a variety of components that are not directly measurable, and the two analyses presented should be seen as complementary in approaching this complex issue.